PerfectDreams/ComposeHTMLDreams/README.md

 However, in my experience, Compose HTML is easier to use than React.
 You can easily integrate things outside the Compose tree, whereas with React you need to create a subscription system to update the state inside the tree.
 You also don't need to declare props in an interface.

+## Using Compose HTML Dreams in a Project

+I don't recommend using this fork in your projects, because this fork is VERY experimental.
+But if you still want to go through it...

+Add `maven("https://repo.perfectdreams.net/")` to your repositories.

+Replace `implementation(compose.html.core)` with `implementation("net.perfectdreams.compose.htmldreams:html-core:1.7.3")` in your `build.gradle.kts`.

+If you are still using the original Kotlin Browser bindings (`org.w3c`), you may encounter a lot of errors in a project that already uses Compose HTML.
+You can work around a lot of these errors by `unsafeCast`'ing to the new `web.html` bindings (`w3cElement.unsafeCast<web.html.HTMLElement>()`), and then migrate your codebase to `web.html` over time.
 ## Prerequisites for running Selenium tests

 As of now Selenium tests are turned on by default.